joeesmithh/ceg2350f25-joeesmithh/Lab02/README.md

     ```bash
     touch test.txt # successful
     ```
+    Now that we are now jsmth, we can read, write, and execute, thus having the ability to create new files.
 7. Command to return to `ubuntu` user:
     ```bash
     exit # This is the only command that worked before giving jsmith sudo access